-Placentia Bay.
-First, of the habitat of all types available in the study area, only a small amount of it appeared to be suitable for juvenile cod.
-Second, although age 1 and age 2-4 cod tend to occupy the same general areas within the study area, the areas where they were most predominant exhibited only a modest degree of spatial overlap.
+The results of our weighted habitat use index (Fig. 9) clearly indicated two main aspects of juvenile cod distribution within our study area in Placentia Bay.
+First, of the habitat of all types available in the study area, only a small amount of it appears to be suitable for juvenile cod.
+Second, although age 1 and age 2 - 4 cod tend to occupy the same general areas within the study area, the areas where they are most predominant exhibit only a modest degree of spatial overlap.